shadow64321/Python_Tools/README.md

 ## Video Downloader
     - It can download both video and audio
+    - dumps files into A Downloaded-Content directory in the directory the Video Downloader was placed in
-    - If Downloading from Youtube you may have to run the file through VLC Media Player and get VLC to fix it up
+    - If you experience errors running the downloaded file you may have to run the file through VLC Media Player and get VLC to fix it up
 ### How To Use:
+run the executable or the python file in the command line and pass the url to the video/audio you wish to download as an argument NOTE: the url must be in '' or ""
+Syntax:
+    python3 Video_Downloader '(Url)'
+    or
+    ./Video_Downloader '(Url)'